What we do

 How can we be sure the refugees we accept are safe?

 All refugees who arrive under the quota have undergone an initial security check conducted by the UNHCR, then a more in depth check conducted by Immigration New Zealand.
 Because New Zealand determines when refugees arrive in the country, we have the time and resources to do very thorough security checks.

 How are refugee resettlement areas selected?
 Why aren’t any refugees being resettled in my town?

-Refugee resettlement areas are decided by Immigration New Zealand as well as where each refugee is resettled.
+Refugee settlement areas are decided by Immigration New Zealand as well as where each refugee is settled.
 Their decisions are based on the capacity and available resources to receive refugees such as available housing, ethnic communities already present and local NGOs/services available.